Home » DIY » Homemade Sugar Scrub

 • 1/2 small lemon, juice of

-• or a few drops of your favorite essential oils such as spearmint, lavender, grapefruit, etc (see notes)
+• or a few drops of your favorite essential oils such as spearmint, lemon, lavender, grapefruit, etc (see notes)

 Instructions